fathimahanaan/fathimahanaan/README.md

 ---

-- 🔭 I’m  level-3 computer science student**
+- 🔭 I’m a level-3 computer science student**
 - 🎓 I'm a **web-developer at Tron digital**
 - 📫 How to reach me: **hanaanfh764@icloud.com**